mvaudel/tutorials_deprecated/README.md

 This folder contains bioinformatics tutorials used for teaching.
 Just like you need to adapt your protocol to your sample, there is not a one workflow fits all when it comes to data interpretation.
 The scripts proposed here are not to be blindly copy-pasted, but aim at introducing basic methods.
 You can use some of the tutorials as cheat sheet when developing your own scripts.

-The tutorials are provided without guarantee using simple example datasets.
+Disclaimer: The tutorials are provided without guarantee using simple example datasets.
 Hopefully you will find them useful.
+You will surely have more expertise than me on many of these topics, and in biology and programming in general.
+I apologize in advance for the limitations of the content proposed here.
 If you have suggestions and comments, please post them on the [issue tracker](https://github.com/mvaudel/tutorials/issues).
-I will extend the tutorials according to your feedback.
+I will happily extend the tutorials according to your feedback.

 ## Legend